labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/de/step5.md

             return NotImplemented

     def __radd__(self, other):
-        """Handle reversed addition: other + self."""
+        """Behandelt umgekehrte Addition: other + self."""
         return self.__add__(other)

     def __iadd__(self, other):
-        """Handle in - place addition: self += other.""" if isinstance(other, MutInt):
+        """Behandelt In-Place-Addition: self += other."""
+        if isinstance(other, MutInt):
             self.value += other.value
             return self